 ISO-8859-1,utf-8;q=0.7,*;q=0.7 for a Western European locale.

-Accept-Charset header: Internet Explorer 8, Safari 5, Opera 11 and Firefox 10 have abandoned this header.
+Accept-Charset header: Internet Explorer 8, Safari 5, Opera 11, Firefox 10 and Chrome 27 have abandoned this header.

 This is part of an experimental technology called Client Hints and is only available in Chrome 61 or later.